dkalintsev/vADC-CloudFormation/Template/README.md

 ## Q&A

 **Q**: My deployment sits forever at *"CREATE\_IN\_PROGRESS"* of vADC instances, then fails and rolls back.
 In the "Status reason" of CloudFormation "Events" log I see a message similar to *"In order to use this AWS Marketplace product you need to accept terms and subscribe.
 To do so please visit http://aws.amazon.com/marketplace/pp?sku=30zvsq8o1jmbp6jvzis0wfgdt"* against the vADC1 AWS::EC2::Instance.
-**A**: You haven't subscribed to Brocade vADC software through the AWS Marketplace yet.
+**A**: You haven't subscribed to Pulse vADC software through the AWS Marketplace yet.
 Please visit the link CloudFormation has shown (which may be different from the one above), which will take you to the step #4 in the subscription instructions above the Q&A. Once subscribed, select "Delete Stack", and try deploying again.
 Please note that there are many SKUs available; so make sure you subscribe to the one that your template is trying to deploy.
 The easiest way to get to the right one is to visit the URL that CloudFormation tells you in the error message. :)

 **Q**: I don't need the vADC anymore.
 How can I cancel my subscription?
-**A**: Visit [Your Software Subscriptions](https://aws.amazon.com/marketplace/library/) in AWS Marketplace, and click "Cancel Subscription" against the "Brocade Virtual Traffic Manager Developer Edition", or the appropriate other edition you may have chosen.
+**A**: Visit [Your Software Subscriptions](https://aws.amazon.com/marketplace/library/) in AWS Marketplace, and click "Cancel Subscription" against the "Pulse Secure Virtual Traffic Manager Developer & BYOL Edition", or the appropriate other edition you may have chosen.

 **Q**: I selected a vADC version "xxx", and deployment has failed.
 I'm subscribed to the product.
 I also see something about product being no longer available from Marketplace in the CloudFormation Events log.
 **A**: I could not find any way to tell which images that Marketplace query returns are actually "active" from the ones that are not.
 Information returned by the "describe-images" CLI command for the AMIs that are active/deployable and the ones that "no longer available" provides no clues - they both look identical. :( The only reliable way to tell which version really is available it to visit product's page in Marketplace, and click "(Other available versions)". :(